GearHost/Docs/docs/create-php-info-page.md

-# Create a PHP Info page
+# Create a PHP Information Page

 Creating a [PHP Info Page](http://php.net/manual/en/function.phpinfo.php) provides the current PHP values that your application is loading.
 This can be convenient when making changes to the [.user.ini](https://www.gearhost.com/documentation/how-to-configure-user-ini) and want to confirm your PHP configuration.